-The per capita income in Augusta in 2018 was $29,095, which is middle income relative to Maine, and middle income relative to the rest of the US.
-This equates to an annual income of $116,380 for a family of four.
+The per capita income in Augusta in 2018 was $29,578, which is lower middle income relative to Maine, and middle income relative to the rest of the US.
+This equates to an annual income of $118,312 for a family of four.
 However, Augusta contains both very wealthy and poor people as well.

 The people who call Augusta home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Augusta residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Augusta include French, Irish, English, German, and French Canadian.

 The most common language spoken in Augusta is English.
 Other important languages spoken here include French and Spanish.